Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

-This dynamic presents complex decisions for IPs and LCs over whether and how to engage with carbon market projects and programs that affect their lands.
+This dynamic presents complex decisions for IPs and LCs over whether and how to engage with carbon market publications and programs that affect their lands.
 Participation can offer direct access to finance for sustainable land management, but can also risk their land and livelihoods.

 Understanding and addressing the opportunities and risks of the VCM